wuyu0107/os242/links.md

 1. [What is virtual memory?](https://youtu.be/2quKyPnUShQ?si=qe1c2NT2bHZgMPA8) - Explanation on what virtual memory is
 2. [CPU Cache Explained](https://youtu.be/yi0FhRqDJfo?si=OR37KLUXEL7bO5_r) - Explanation on cache memory
 3. [Basics of memory allocation](https://youtu.be/udfbq4M2Kfc?si=OOK0B2JZjrTtHe6W) - A short explanation video on basics of dynamic memory allocation

+# WEEK 6:
+1. [Playlist: Explanation of Process Management](https://youtube.com/playlist?list=PLBlnK6fEyqRgKl0MbI6kbI5ffNt7BF8Fn&si=5t6HU2wUNfZvigYZ) - Explanation on what process management is
+2. [Threading Tutorial #1 - Concurrency, Threading and Parallelism Explained](https://youtu.be/olYdb0DdGtM?si=XhkMD91z4-XpOpFI) - A video(tutorial) that explains how a thread works and the difference and meaning behind concurrency and parallelism
+3. [Process vs Thread](https://youtu.be/4rLW7zg21gI?si=5QGGf_YP17eOlk5n) - A short explanation video that explains the differences between process and threads
+4. [What is a Thread? | Threads, Process, Program, Parallelism and Scheduler Explained](https://youtu.be/hN2Yrf4tqTY?si=3qlMyV29fqVXVoZG) - Another video on what thread is with examples